-Bayamón is one of the seven towns that make up Puerto Rico’s metropolitan area and is known for its museums, family attractions, and sports facilities.
+Bayamón is one of the seven towns that make up Puerto Rico’s metropolitan area.
+The city is known for its museums, family attractions, and sports facilities.

-The so-called Pueblo del Chicharrón (“pork rind town”) is the second-most populated town on the island, and connects to other nearby communities via the recently completed Tren Urbano train system.
+The so-called Pueblo del Chicharrón (“pork rind town”) is the second-most populated town on the Island and connects to other nearby communities via the Tren Urbano system.